jarhoads/ecom/README.md

 # Ecom

+A small e-Commerce app for learning Angular 7.

+These are my attempts at the exercises from "Angular Up and Running"

+Each commit is a solution to one chapter exercises (-ish, sometimes I forget to commit before I begin the next chapter)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.